mlpack/mlpack/doc/user/core/trees/rectangle_tree.md

 ## `StatisticType`

-Each node in a `BinarySpaceTree` holds an instance of the `StatisticType` class.
-This class can be used to store additional bounding information or other cached quantities that a `BinarySpaceTree` does not already compute.
+Each node in a `RectangleTree` holds an instance of the `StatisticType` class.
+This class can be used to store additional bounding information or other cached quantities that a `RectangleTree` does not already compute.

 mlpack provides a few existing `StatisticType` classes, and a custom `StatisticType` can also be easily implemented: